Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Moderation Help.md

 >**Kick**

 * Kicks a user out of the server.
-They are able to come back to the server.
 You can add a reason for what they did
+* **NOTE:**  They are able to come back to the server if they have the invite
 * **Required permissions:** Kick Members
 * **Aliases:** kick, k